-In short description, djembe is a goblet shape hand drum.
-It is originated from West Africa.
-It has cow skin drum head or goat skin drum head.
-The drum head is pulled for tension using ropes, mechanical tuning or industrial quality glue.
-The strongest part of the goat skin is the spine area of the skin.
-Hence most of the skin drum head is the spine skin part.
-The more tension created, the higher the tones of the drums.
+A Djembe is a goblet-shaped hand drum, that is originated from West Africa and normally has a cow or goat skin drum head.
+The Djembe drum head is pulled for tension using ropes, mechanical tuning or industrial quality glue.
+The strongest part of the goat or cow skin is in the spinal area.
+This is why most of the drum heads have a spiral pattern.
+The more tension that is created on the drum skin, the higher the tones are when playing the drum.
 Djembe basically has 3 types of tones: low (bass), mid and high pitch (slap).
-The combination of the 3 tones creates Africa rhythms.
+The combination of the 3 tones can create wonderful African style rhythms.

 The outer shell of the wooden drum can be painted or carved.
-Bali Treasures’ djembe is painted and carved by master carver & painter families in Ubud.
+Bali Treasures’ Djembe is painted and carved by master carver & painter families in Ubud.
 The decoration of the outer shell adds additional value to the customers’ eyes.
-The djembe sometimes have metal and jingles attached to the outside or seeds and beads placed inside the djembe drum.
+Some of Bali Treasures Djembes have jingles attached to the outer side of the drum or seeds and beads placed inside the Djembe drum.
 The drum rhythm is mostly associated with African dance.

 HOW TO PLAY A DJEMBE